asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The same guide also describes the format of the vertex shader output, `Shaded Vertex Format in VPM for PSE`.

-The vertex shader outputs 5 varyings: The `xyz` clip-coordinates and the `st` texture-coordinates for each shaded vertex.
+The vertex shader outputs 5 varyings: the `xyz` clip-coordinates and the `st` texture-coordinates for each shaded vertex.
 These varyings are then interpolated and provided to the fragment shader.